bioinfocz/rnamod/README.md

 `--min-errors-relative`
 - Min relative erros when position is significant

+`--significant-stops-relative`
+- When stop is significant

+`--significant-errors-relative`
+- When error is significant

 `--boundary`
 - Set boundaries for sequences (SEQUENCE FROM TO)
 - For example if you want sequence HIVNL43 stop at position 9711